WITH GUEST CURATOR SUSAN GESCHEIDLE

 12/13 - 1/24

 This new series of objects feature dioramas made from collaged airbrushed paintings.
-The collages are recessed and enclosed; only visible via a silhouette incised through the front plane of a white box.
+The collages are recessed and enclosed; only visible via a silhouette incised through the front plane of a shallow white box.

 The architecture of the box both obstructs and reveals.
 The collaged world inhabits the shape of the cut silhouette and extends behind and beyond what we can see.